Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Features

-• load balancing and concurrency control of event processing across app instances
+• Load balancing and concurrency control for event processing across app instances, protecting the application from load spikes.

-• cluster published events during processing (e.g. for combining multiple E-Mail events to one E-Mail)
+• Clustering of published events during processing (e.g., combining multiple email events into a single email).

 Functionality and Problem Solutions